ALABAMA HILLS, CA

 1920 S Main St, Lone Pine, CA

 There are several restaurants in the little town of Lone Pine.
 For breakfast or lunch I like either the Alabama Hills Café or The Grill.
 For dinner, the Seasons Restaurant is my go-to place.
-It is more upscale and a bit more expensive, but has a nice menu and good food.
-The Mt.
-Whitney restaurant is also good for breakfast and has tons of old movie pictures, posters, and other paraphernalia.
+It is more upscale and expensive, but has a nice menu and good food.
+Another very good option is Castro’s Taco Stand (right on main street) - they have great street tacos at a good price.

 Nearby Restaurants - click on the restaurant below for yelp review